AlperShal/nvidia-force-comp-pipeline-and-GSync/README.md

 # nvidia-force-comp-pipeline

-A simple script that auto-enables ForceCompositionPipeline on all monitors at startup.
+A simple script that auto-enables "ForceCompositionPipeline", "ForceFullCompositionPipeline" and "AllowGSYNC" on all monitors at startup.

 ## The ForceCompositionPipeline mode